gorouflex/KFD4XR/README.md

 - iOS 16.5 (Tested ✅)
 - iOS 16.4.1 (Unknow❓)
 - iOS 16.4 (Unknow❓)
-- iOS 16.3.1 (Failed❌, only work with only 1 offset cannot combine each other, skill issue)
+- iOS 16.3.1 (Failed ❌, only work with only 1 offset cannot combine each other, this is my skill issue😓)
 - iOS 16.3 (Unknow❓)
 - iOS 16.2 (Unknow❓)